dmi3kno/polite/README.md

-Now that we know how many pages to retrieve from each letter page, lets rotate over letter pages and retrieve cheese names and underlying links to pages.
+Now that we know how many pages to retrieve from each letter page, lets rotate over letter pages and retrieve cheese names and underlying links to cheese details.
 We will need to write a helper function.
-Our session is still valid and we dont need to `nod` again, because we will not be modifying a page url (note that the field `url` is missing from `scrape` function).
+Our session is still valid and we dont need to `nod` again, because we will not be modifying a page url, only its parameters (note that the field `url` is missing from `scrape` function).

 ``` r
 get_cheese_page <- function(letter, pages){